1. Improve your energy efficiency

 Both new and replacement boilers must, by law, be high-efficiency condensing boilers in the UK.
 These can reduce CO2 emissions by up to 30% and heating bills by 40% compared to old-style conventional boilers.

-Solar panels replace carbon-releasing energy sources such as oil and gas.
+Solar PV panels replace carbon-releasing energy sources such as oil and gas.
 These carbon savings quickly compensate for the greenhouse gases released in their manufacture and transport.
 For solar PV panels the sum of all the energy required to produce a unit of solar energy (embedded energy) is around 4% of its output.